GeneDer/coding-challenge/README.md

 ## Dealing with tweets which arrive out of order in time

-Tweets which are out of order and fall within 60 sec window of the maximum timestamp processed will create new edges in the graph.
-However, tweets which are out of order in time and are outside the 60 sec window of the maximum timestamp processed, should be ignored and such tweets won't contribute to building the graph.
-Its easiest to understand with an example.
+Tweets which are out of order and fall within 60 sec window of the maximum timestamp processed or in other words, are less than 60 sec older than the maximum timestamp being processed, will create new edges in the graph.
+However, tweets which are out of order in time and are outside the 60 sec window of the maximum timestamp processed (or more than 60 sec older than the maximum timestamp being processed) should be ignored and such tweets won't contribute to building the graph.
+Its easiest to understand this with an example.

 Let's say that a new tweet comes in and the extracted information is

 ```
 hashtags = [Flink, HBase], created_at: Thu Mar 24 17:52:10 +0000 2016
 ```
-This tweet is out of order in time but falls within the 60 second time window of the maximum time processed (latest timestamp), i.e., *Thu Mar 24 17:52:12 +0000 2016*.
+This tweet is out of order in time but falls within the 60 second time window of the maximum timestamp processed (latest timestamp), i.e., *Thu Mar 24 17:52:12 +0000 2016*.

 The new hashtags to be used in constructing the graph are as follows